msiuser47/TryHackMe/Hacker-Holidays-2026/README.md

 ## 🚀 Usage Guidelines

-This repository is organized for easy navigation and reference:
+This section is organized for easy navigation and reference:

 1. **Browse by day** — Use the [Challenge Matrix](#-challenge-matrix) above to jump directly to any writeup or its corresponding screenshots.
 2. **Reading a writeup** — Each file in `Challenges/` follows a consistent structure: `Overview → Challenge Analysis → Root Cause → Exploitation Steps → Remediation/Takeaways`.